-The Breathtaking Natural Beauty
+Natural Beauty in Alaska

 Along with Alaska’s breathtaking natural beauty, colorful history and constant opportunities to interact with wildlife, its people also left an indelible impression.

-One reason for that is the respect accorded the cultures of the Native people, and the extent to which they have been woven into the fabric of life.
+One reason for that is the respect accorded the cultures of the Native people and the extent to which they have been woven into the fabric of life.